EDCD/EDDN/docs/Running-this-software.md

 Do **not** change anything in this file, see below about overriding using another file.

-1. You will need to obtain a TLS certificate from, e.g. LetsEncrypt.
-The application will need access to this and its private key file.

-       CERT_FILE = '/etc/letsencrypt/live/YOUROWN.eddn.edcd.io/fullchain.pem'
-       KEY_FILE  = '/etc/letsencrypt/live/YOUROWN.eddn.edcd.io/privkey.pem'

 1. Network configuration
     1. `RELAY_HTTP_BIND_ADDRESS` and `RELAY_HTTP_PORT` define the IP and port
        on which the Relay listens for, e.g. `/stats/` requests.